War and Social Upheaval: The Balkan Wars (1912-13)

 Second Balkan War (1913)

 Unfortunately for the people of Macedonia and other Balkan lands, there was no agreed plan for partitioned the territory liberated from the Ottomans.
-Which lead to the Second Balkan War (1913).
+The Bulgarians and Serbs had an agreement, but Serbia dcided it was unfair and the Greeks were not part of the agreement.
+This lead to the Second Balkan War (1913).
 This time the primary target was Bulgaria.
 Serbia, Greece, and Montenegro attacled their former ally Bulagria.
 Romania joined this war to get a slice of Bulgaria--Southern Dobrudža.
 Even the Ottomns attacked Bulgaria which had occupied areas desired by its neighbors.
 The First Balkan War had been fought by the Balkan states obstensibly to liberate Christian peoples from Muslim Turkis rule.
 The Second Balkan War was largely fought among those Christian states and involved attrocities and ethnic cleaning that still affect the people of the Balkans today.
-Bulgaria and Turkey sign a second treary with Serbia and Greece (April 19, 1913).
+After several months of intense fighting, Bulgaria and Turkey signed a second treary with Serbia and Greece (April 19, 1913).
 A London Peace Conference ended in a deadlock and hosilities resumed (June 30, 1913).
-The final peace treary was signed by Turkey and Greece at the end of November 1913.
-Although this ended the fighting, most of the partucipants had unresolved goals that were not achieved.
+The final peace treary was signed by Turkey and Greece (end of November 1913).
+Although this ended the fighting, most of the participants had unresolved goals that were not achieved.
 In addition the hatred and bitterness that acompanied the War created a desire among many for revenge.
 It was no accident that it was on the Balkans that the spark occurred launching World War I.

 World War I (1914-18)

-While not active participants, the Wars also involved Russia and Austria-Hungary.
-The rivalries involved were probably a factor in the ability of the two Emoires to contain the escalating conflict after the assasination of the Archduke Franz Ferdinand which finally led ton World War I. In the end, Bulgaria was outraged by the territories that it had to surender.
+While not active participants, the Balkan Wars also involved Russia and Austria-Hungary.
+The rivalries involved were certainly a factor in the ability of the two Empires to contain the escalating conflict after the assasination of Archduke Franz Ferdinand in Bosnia.
+This led directly to World War I which actually began by what might be called the Third Balkans War.
+Russia and Austria were unable to reach acceptable compromises.
+A major factor here was that Germany entered Balkan politics abnd essentilly wrote a blank check to Austria-Hungry.
+This reflected Kaiser Wilhelm's more boistrous thinking.
+Chancellor Bismarck would have never done this, but rather attempted to facilitate negotitions.
+Rather the alliance system dragged Europe into war.
+In the end, Bulgaria was outraged by the territories that it had to surender.
 In particular it had to renounce its claims to Macedonia and cede Southern Dobrudža back to Romania.
-This left an embittered Bulgaria, once World War I (1914) broke out, willing to join the Central Powers to regain these territories.
+This left an embittered Bulgaria.
+Once World War I (1914) broke out, Bulgaria anxious to regain lost territiory, joined the Central Powers to regain these territories.
 As did the Ottomons.
-The Greeks, Serbs, and Romanians joined the Allies.
+The Serbs were with the Allies from the start, the Romanians and Greeks, both with German monarchies, would subsequently join the Allies.

 [Return to Main 20th century war page]